 File name: Jackson #1.JLG

 Click OK or SAVE or whatever is appropriate for your operating system when you name a new file.
-Be sure the .JLG file extension is present so the file can be identified by JLog later on.
+Be sure the .JLG upercase file extension is present so the file can be identified by JLog later on.
 Windows users need to have file extensions turned on so the .JLG can be seen - important if making your own file name.

 Once the file is converted you will be notified.
 Open the resulting JLog (.JLG) file with Open... of the File menu to start the log analysis.
 Never open a TXT or LAS file with Open of the File menu - it is just for JLG files.